ni/niveristand-custom-device-handbook/docs/express/Implementing_the_Custom_Device.md

 | `Before Close.vi` / `After Close.vi` | `Close.vi` |

 Use the **Before** hooks to seed inputs, inject channel values, and the **After** hooks to read back channel values and verify the engine produced the expected results.
 Because the hooks and Test Bench are decoupled from VeriStand, you can develop and debug the engine standalone.

+For detailed explaination on how to test your custom code using Test Bench, refer [Test Bench](Test_Bench.md)

 ---